pforret/blog.splashing/_topic/country/moldova.md

 ---
 # Moldova

-Moldova, officially the Republic of Moldova, is a landlocked country in Eastern Europe.
-It is bordered by Romania to the west and Ukraine to the north, east, and south.
-The unrecognised state of Transnistria lies across the Dniester river on the country's eastern  border with Ukraine.
-Moldova's capital and largest city is Chișinău.
+Moldova, officially the Republic of Moldova, is a landlocked country in Eastern Europe, on the  northeastern corner of the Balkans.
+The country spans a total of 33,483 km2  and has a population of approximately 2.5 million as of  January 2023.
+Moldova is bordered by Romania to the west and Ukraine to the north, east, and south.
+The unrecognised breakaway state of Transnistria lies across the Dniester river on the country's  eastern border with Ukraine.
+Moldova is a unitary parliamentary representative democratic republic with its capital in Chișinău,  the country's largest city and main cultural and commercial centre.

 ## Unsplash photos